Ans :

 D - Dependency Inversion

-1. Single Responsibility : Each an every class you create/change should have only one responsibility.
+1. Single Responsibility : Each and every class should have only one responsibility.
 We have one class which has many methods having different responsibility.
 If we add all methods in one class then this class looks monster.

 Code for Example :